openhab/openhab-cloud/README.md

 Just hit the blue "Launch" button and you will be prompted to select or create a key pair to connect securely to your instance.

-Select the "Create a new key pair" option from the dropdown menue and enter a name for your key pair (public and private key) and download your .pem file.
+Select the "Create a new key pair" option from the dropdown menu and enter a name for your key pair (public and private key) and download your .pem file.
-Warning: Dont loose this file, you will not be able to download it again!
+Warning: Don't loose this file, you will not be able to download it again!

 ![AWS_10.png](/docs/AWS_10.png)